zijguo/TSCI/README.md

 devtools::install_github("https://github.com/zijguo/TSCI")
 ```

-## Examples
+## Data generation
-We generate the data where the instrumental variable has a linear violation form.
+#We generate the data where the instrumental variable has a linear violation form.
 ``` r
 library(TSCI)
 library(MASS)